nejyeah/DeepPicker-python/README.md

     python train.py --train_type 2 --train_inputDir '../extracted_data' --train_inputFile 'molecule_A.pickle;molecule_B.pickle' --particle_number 10000 --model_save_dir '../trained_model' --model_save_file 'model_demo_type2_molecule_A_B'

-After finished, the trained model will be saved in file **'../trained_model/model_demo_type2_molecule_A_B'**.
+When finished, the trained model will be saved in file **'../trained_model/model_demo_type2_molecule_A_B'**.
 The model was trained by two kinds of molecules, each contributes 5,000 positive training samples.

 ### 3.3 Train Type 3
 Before we do the iterative training, we need to pick the particles based on pre-trained model.
 Suppose we have finished the picking step in Section 4.
 Then we can train a new model based on the picked results.